BlackHRTdev/BlackHRTdev/README.md

 - 👋 Hi, I’m @BlackHRTdev
 - 👀 I’m interested in becoming a game dev.
-- 🌱 I’m currently learning how to produce a game with C# on Unity Engine.
+- 🌱 I’m currently learning how to produce games with C++ on Unreal Engine.
 - 💞️ I’m looking to collaborate on companies that works with game production.
 - 📫 How to reach me rennan1578@gmail.com